 - As per the assessment procedures described in the EPA's NPI, the mechanical plant and operational noise criteria was determined based on the ambient background noise level.
-The project noise trigger levels for the mechanical plant and operational noise of this assessment site becomes: - $L{Aeq, 15 min} \leq 41 \text{ dB}$ for residential premises (2200-0700), and - $L{Aeq, 15 min} \leq 65 \text{ dB}$ for commercial premises. - Based on our calculations (No additional noise mitigation measures are required for the mechanical plant and on-site vehicular movements.
+The project noise trigger levels for the mechanical plant and operational noise of this assessment site becomes: - $L{Aeq, 15 min} \leq 55 \text{ dB}$ for residential premises (0700-1800); - $L{Aeq, 15 min} \leq 50 \text{ dB}$ for residential premises (1800-2200); - $L{Aeq, 15 min} \leq 41 \text{ dB}$ for residential premises (2200-0700), and - $L{Aeq, 15 min} \leq 65 \text{ dB}$ for commercial premises. - Based on our calculations, in order to achieve compliance (particularly during the night-time period), a solid block wall is required to the north and east of the HVAC enclosure with a roof as stated in Section 8.5 of this report and mechanical plant installed in the proposed locations. - On the basis that the exact type of mechanical plant is unknown at this stage, it is recommended that mechanical plant compliance testing be conduct prior to occupation. - If the mechanical plant type and locations change, additional calculations may be required to determine the appropriate recommendations.

-Koikas Acoustics therefore certifies that the proposed service station at No. 370-372 Carrington Road, Londonderry NSW 2753 will satisfy the nominated mechanical plant and operational noise criteria.
+Koikas Acoustics therefore certifies that the proposed service station at No. 370-372 Carrington Road, Londonderry NSW 2753 can satisfy the nominated mechanical plant and operational noise criteria.
 Koikas Acoustics is supportive of this development.